Real spectra in one-dimensional single-band non-Hermitian Hamiltonians: Applications and Analysis for model examples

-In the above subsections, we have analytically shown the consistency of our criteria for the Hatano-Nelson model with either complex hopping or additional NNN term.
-Since higher-order equations are generally too complicated to solve analytically, we resort to numerical evidence for more complex models with longer-range hopping and higher-order characteristic polynomials.
-In particular, we have studied general 1D non-Hermitian tight-binding models in Eq. (\ref{Hamiltonian}) with $p$ up to 2 and $q$ up to 4, and our criteria remain fully valid: the appearance (disappearance) of purely real OBC spectrum coincides with the (lack of) loop property the preimage $a^{-1}(\mathbb{R})$.
-We include several examples in Appendix \ref{example}.
+In previous subsections, we have shown the consistency of our criteria for the Hatano-Nelson model with either complex hopping or additional NNN term analytically.
+Here, we argue that our criteria apply to general 1D single-band models with longer-range hopping: in the following, we show that if the preimage $a^{-1}(\mathbb{R})$ of the characteristic polynomial $a(\beta)$ has the loop property, the OBC spectrum of the corresponding non-Hermitian Hamiltonians is real.